 Akara (Black Eyed Peas Fritters) is a very delicious, vegetarian-friendly meal.
 These are quick, easy and tasty and involves only a handful of simple ingredients – black-eyed peas, peppers, onions, salt and seasoning cube.

-Akara, which is also known as black-eyed pea fritters or Acaraje, is a very delicious, deep-fried cakes made from black-eyed peas paste.
+Akara, which is also known as black-eyed peas fritters or Acaraje, is a very delicious, deep-fried beans cake made from black-eyed peas paste.
 It is a vegetarian-friendly meal eaten in most parts of West Africa and Brazil.

-Though the origin of Akara is said to be from the Yoruba tribe of Nigeria but somehow it has found it’s way to the hearts of other African countries and even beyond.
+Though it’s origin is said to be from the Yoruba tribe of Nigeria but somehow it has found its way to the hearts of other west African countries and even beyond.

 Here are some popular names for this meal – Acaraje, Kosai or Kosai, Black-eyed pea fritters, Koose.